gbarranc/gbarranc.github.io/_posts/2026-02-19-portfolio.md

 ## Princess Bubblegum:
 Dec 2025-Present
 ![PB Pic 1](/images/PB_02.png)
-Why must precision robots be so expensive?
+Why must precision robots be so expensive?!
 I built a 4 DOF robot arm from scratch using Facebook Marketplace and a 3D printer, driven by NEMA 23 stepper motors through a custom 16:1 two-stage planetary gearbox.
 For controls, I audited a Canadian surgical robotics course on the internet, resulting in a completed forward kinematics script with transformation matrices, enabling